 - Such pre-approval can be sought by providing the Compliance team via StarCompliance certain information including, but not limited to: - o Name of the issuer/security. - o Amount intended to be invested. - o Brief explanation of how you came about this opportunity.

-It is the responsibility of access persons who report up through the Head of Equity Research ("Equity Analysts") and their immediate family not hold or transact in a security that they cover or the close competitors of the security they cover.
+It is the responsibility of Equity Analysts and their immediate family members to not hold or transact in a security that the Equity Analyst covers or the close competitors of the security they cover.
+It is the responsibility of